Discover more from Deus In Machina

 and on and on and on

 I know it’s not magic, but it certainly feels like it.
-And there are still things like soft errors, and a whole list of hardware errata that seeks to thwart your understanding.
+And there are still things like soft errors10, and a whole list of hardware errata11 that seeks to thwart your understanding.
 This is ontop of our varying ability to keep large chunks of programs in our head while reading code.
 Sometimes the code is doing something particular complex or obtuse, and even when it's actually written by a fellow human being, it’s not always clear what exactly is going on.
 My favorite quote about this is…

 317: /* 318: * If the new process paused because it was 319: * swapped out, set the stack level to the last call 320: * to savu(u_ssav).
 This means that the return 321: * which is executed immediately after the call to aretu 322: * actually returns from the last routine which did 323: * the savu.
 324: * 325: * You are not expected to understand this.
 326: */

-Line 325 is so famous, there is an entire book whose title is this quote.
+Line 325 is so famous, there is an entire book whose title is this quote12.
 Thankfully more often than not we don't need to know everything when programming.
 We can usually take a programming lesson from Alan Knight's quote about Object Oriented programming when working in foreign code bases.

 Try not to care.